Jay Walljasper

 Bio

-He is author (with Project for Public Spaces) of The Great Neighborhood Book, and served as Director of Strategic Communications and Senior Fellow at Project for Public Spaces.
+He was author (with Project for Public Spaces) of The Great Neighborhood Book, and served as Director of Strategic Communications and Senior Fellow at Project for Public Spaces.
 His other books include America's Walking Renaissance and All That We Share: A Field Guide to the Commons.
 Jay was the longtime Editor and Editorial Director of Utne Reader magazine and a Contributing Editor at National Geographic Traveler.

 Minneapolis